Skip to main content

 6.2. updateTables: Modifying Records in External Systems

+The updateTables action updates one or more existing rows in an external database table that match a given where clause.
 Use this to modify data in your external systems when a corresponding event happens in your Softyflow application, keeping all your disparate systems in sync without manual intervention.

 Configuration